 Price: Free / $9.99 per month with in-app purchases

 MeetMe is another one of those location-based dating apps.
 It features a simple. colorful interface that’s easy to use.
 It also boasts over 100 million downloads and uses between all the various platforms.
 Its original intention is to be used as a way to meet people in your area.
 However, if enough sparks fly, those people can easily become more than just friends.
 The biggest issue with this one is the fake profiles and it’s a fairly serious problem.
-However, most of these apps have fake profile problems so we’re not sure when enough is enough.
 Still, we recommend this one for patient people and, by all means, if you can’t find anything in a few weeks, get rid of it.
+A recent update also added DateNight, a live streamed dating game.
+The feature is also available in Scout, another reasonably okay dating app.

 Price: Free / Up to $19.99 per month